 SCI is a highly incapacitating medical condition and it is estimated that the severity of disability following SCI is nearly 72%1.
 On a brighter note, in recent years there have been many advancements in the treatment of spinal cord injury, and researchers have raised their hopes for better management of the condition.

-One of the most promising treatment for SCI is stem cell therapy.
+One of the most promising treatment for SCI is Cell therapy.
 It is the only treatment which has a potential to reverse the damage caused to the spinal cord.
 All other treatments focus on preventing further injury and enabling patients to return to an active and productive life.

 Other treatments: